Please ensure Javascript is enabled for purposes of website accessibility

 Who We Are

-Hunger Free Oklahoma works to bring a unified, statewide voice to the issue and solutions surrounding hunger, with a goal to ensure all Oklahomans have access to affordable, nutritious food.
+Hunger Free Oklahoma brings a unified, statewide voice to the issue and solutions surrounding hunger to ensure all Oklahomans have access to affordable, nutritious food.
 Hunger Free Oklahoma holds the core belief that hunger is solvable, unnecessary, and unjust, and it impacts everyone living in Oklahoma.

 alt=""

-Every $1 in SNAP benefits puts $1.70 back into Oklahoma’s economy
+Every $1 in SNAP benefits puts $1.50 back into Oklahoma’s economy (Source)

 alt=""